syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 ![Expand by external button](./images/blazor-datagrid-detail-template-externalbutton.png)

-N>
-* You can expand all the rows by using `ExpandAllDetailRowAsync` method.
+> * You can expand all the rows by using `ExpandAllDetailRowAsync` method.
 * If you want to expand all the rows at initial DataGrid rendering, then use `ExpandAllDetailRowAsync` method in [dataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html) event of the DataGrid.

 ## Expand or collapse specific detail template row